In what area do you most need motivation today? You can learn the evidence-based methods for becoming more fit over the age of 50.

 Silver and Strong: 3 Ways to Take Your Health to the Next Level

-I’m 52 years old, and many people who meet me in person comment on my fitness and ask me questions about how I stay strong and flexible, and ask where I find my motivation.
+I’m 52 years old I enjoy helping others create unique solutions for improving daily quality of life.
+It’s not unusual for those who meet me in person to comment on my fitness and ask me questions about how I stay fit and flexible.

 My percentage of body fat fluctuates a bit depending on my work schedule and projects, but much of the time I have washboard abs.

-Since I guess it’s unusual in the US to see a silver-haired man my age with a lean and muscled body composition, that’s probably why I get asked so many questions.
+Since I guess it’s unusual in the U.S. to see a silver-haired man my age with a lean and muscled body composition, that’s probably why I sometimes get asked questions.

 I created this site so I could share with others the three ways I get healthier, even in post-middle age: